NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 Boolean feature parameter MUST be either `with`-parameter or `enable`-parameter.
 Non-boolean (e.g. string or integer) feature parameter MUST be an `conf`-parameter.

-Feature paramter that incurs additional runtime dependency MUST be and `with`-parameter.
+Feature paramter that incurs additional runtime dependency MUST be a `with`-parameter.

 <details><summary>Example</summary>